GxP Assessments

 Key quality system best practices that reduce inspection risk include:

-- CAPA systems that address root cause and verify effectiveness
+- Robust CAPA systems that provide credible root cause and demonstrate effectiveness

-Organizations that struggle during inspections often discover gaps between written procedures and what operators, engineers, or quality staff actually do day to day.
-Closing that gap is one of the fastest ways to reduce Form 483 exposure.
+Organizations that struggle during inspections often discover gaps between what is written and what is performed.
+Closing that gap is one of the fastest ways to reduce FDA inspection risk.

 Documentation and Data Integrity Best Practices